-Protests continue across the country in the aftermath of the death of George Floyd by the hands of, former Minneapolis officer, Derek Chauvin.
-During this time of civil unrest commercial drivers everywhere are being cautioned against the potential dangers.
+Protests continue across the country in the aftermath of the death of George Floyd.
+During this time of civil unrest, commercial drivers everywhere are being cautioned against the potential dangers.
 In 1992, Reginald Denny, a driver caught in the midst of the LA riots, was pulled from his vehicle by a group of protesters and beaten nearly to death.
 Denny had to undergo years of rehabilitative therapy as a result of the incident.
 Although some protesters may have peaceful intentions, you still need to put your guard up in areas where they are present.

 The best rule of thumb is to avoid any and all areas where protests are occurring.
 Remember that even peaceful protests have the capacity to turn violent quickly.
 Keep up with news updates and plan your routes to avoid these areas completely.
 Also, be sure to stay in touch with your dispatcher who may send you important information.
 If a protest catches you by surprise, turn around at the first sign of a gathering if you can and plan to reroute once you are in a safe area.

 Some groups of protesters have been spilling onto highways and intersections, blocking traffic.
 Never try to drive through a group because not only can they surround you, but you will also run the risk of hurting someone unknowingly.
 In May, Vechirko, the driver of a large tanker, drove through a crowd of protesters in Minneapolis.
 It’s estimated that a crowd of 5,000 people were on the interstate that day.
 He was dragged from his truck and beaten until a small group of protesters offered him protection until the police took him into custody.